arzwa/TwoTypeDLModel/README.md

-Here we can roughly think of the number of type 1 particles denoting the number of groups of redundant genes in a family, or the number of more or less essential genes in the family, while the number of type 2 particles reflects the number of excess genes in a family.
+Here we can roughly think of the number of type 1 particles denoting the number of groups of redundant genes in a family, or the number of more or less essential genes per family, while the number of type 2 particles reflects the number of excess genes per family.
 The most important aspect of the model is that type 2 genes get lost at a higher rate than type 1 genes, and that type 2 genes can get established (capturing the processes of 'complete' sub- and neofunctionalization) and become stably incorporated type 1 genes.

 For more information, consult the